 In addition to the basic layout managers, Smart GWT provides a set of rich container components.
 These include:

-SectionStack to manage multiple stacked, user- expandable and collapsible 'sections' of components TabSet to manage multiple, user-selectable 'panes' of components in the same space Window to provide free-floating, modal and non- modal views that the user can move, resize, maximize, minimize, or close
+SectionStack to manage multiple stacked, userexpandable and collapsible 'sections' of components of components in the same space modal views that the user can move, resize.